-Attend the 18th annual Pilgrimage of Compassion on Sunday, August 12, 2018 from 1:00pm to 4:30pm, at Lawai International Center.
-Hear Grand Master Riley Lee from Australia play Japanese flute, listen to the pulsating drums of Taiko Kauai and see the children of Ni`ihau chant.
+Attend the 19th annual Pilgrimage of Compassion on Sunday, August 25, 2019 from 1:00pm to 4:30pm, at Lawai International Center.
+Hear Grand Master Riley Lee from Australia play Japanese flute, listen to the pulsating drums of Taiko Kauai and the ancient chants from the children of Kawaikini School.

 There will also be a bonsai exhibit, ikebana demos, bake sale, silent auction, as well as mochi and taro pounding, cultural and culinary demonstrations.
 This free event is open to all.
 Be sure to bring closed toe shoes so you can walk the hillside afterwards and see 88 miniature shrines.